blessdog/Podcast-Curator/README.md

 ## Setup

 To access all of the files I recommend you fork this repo and then clone it locally.
-Instructions on how to do this can be found here: https://help.github.com/en/github/getting-started-with-github/fork-a-repo

 You will also need to make sure that you have all of the required Python libraries.
 You can do that by running a
 ```pip install -r path/to/requirements.txt```